Activity note: Should be able to get on & off bus; please let us know beforehand if bus with lift is needed.

 Afternoon: A self-guided visit (w/map provided) of the historic buildings of Mountain View.
-There will be two return times from town, back to the Folk Center Cabins or back into the Crafts Village.
+There will be return trips from town, back to the Cabins at Dry Creek, or to the Crafts Village.

 Dinner: Grilled or fried, Arkansas raised catfish dinner complete with all the trimmings

-Activity note: Encouragement to stay for final morning program, even though you may have to leave before ending get together and lunch
+Activity note: Encouragement to stay for final morning program, even though you may have to leave before ending get together.

 Morning: Living History presentation and then back to the Cabin rooms for check-out.
-We'll have a short wrap-up with lunch following just after.
+We'll have a short wrap-up at 11am.